SIMRAN719/Fraud_Detection/Password Generator/README.md

 ## Usage

-* Upon running the script, you will be prompted to choose between default and customized password generation.
+* Upon running the script, you will be prompted to choose between `default and customized password generation`.

 * For customized password generation, you will be asked to specify the desired length of the password and the number of uppercase letters, lowercase letters, digits, and special characters.